Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.3/xp/README.md

 |Parameter                                  | Description
 --------------------------------------------|----------------------------------------------------
-| sqlserver.login                           | The name of the administrator account for Azure SQL server that will be created.
+| sqlServerLogin                            | The name of the administrator account for Azure SQL server that will be created.
-| sqlserver.password                        | The password for the administrator account for Azure SQL server.
+| sqlServerPassword                         | The password for the administrator account for Azure SQL server.
-| sitecore.admin.password                   | The new password for the Sitecore **admin** account.
+| sitecoreAdminPassword                     | The new password for the Sitecore **admin** account.
-| cm.msdeploy.packageurl                    | The blob storage url to a Sitecore XP Content Management Web Deploy package.
+| cmMsDeployPackageUrl                      | The blob storage url to a Sitecore XP Content Management Web Deploy package.
-| cd.msdeploy.packageurl                    | The blob storage url to a Sitecore XP Content Delivery Web Deploy package.
+| cdMsDeployPackageUrl                      | The blob storage url to a Sitecore XP Content Delivery Web Deploy package.
-| prc.msdeploy.packageurl                   | The blob storage url to a Sitecore XP Processing Web Deploy package.
+| prcMsDeployPackageUrl                     | The blob storage url to a Sitecore XP Processing Web Deploy package.
-| rep.msdeploy.packageurl                   | The blob storage url to a Sitecore XP Reporting Web Deploy package.
+| repMsDeployPackageUrl                     | The blob storage url to a Sitecore XP Reporting Web Deploy package.
-| rep.authentication.apikey                 | A unique value (e.g. a GUID) that will be used as authentication when communicating from Content Management to the Reporting Web App.
+| repAuthenticationApiKey                   | A unique value (e.g. a GUID) that will be used as authentication when communicating from Content Management to the Reporting Web App.
-| analytics.mongodb.connectionstring        | A MongoDB connection string for the analytics database.
+| analyticsMongoDbConnectionString          | A MongoDB connection string for the analytics database.
-| tracking.live.mongodb.connectionstring    | A MongoDB connection string for the tracking.live database.
+| trackingLiveMongoDbConnectionString       | A MongoDB connection string for the tracking.live database.
-| tracking.history.mongodb.connectionstring | A MongoDB connection string for the tracking.history database.
+| trackingHistoryMongoDbConnectionString    | A MongoDB connection string for the tracking.history database.
-| tracking.contact.mongodb.connectionstring | A MongoDB connection string for the tracking.contact database.
+| trackingContactMongoDbConnectionString    | A MongoDB connection string for the tracking.contact database.
-| sitecoreSKU                               | Name of Sitecore configuration (one of xP1, xP2, xP3, xP4, xP5).